Patent Lawyer Charlottesville, VA

 Plant patents are issued to inventors of new and distinctive plant species and hybrids.
 In order to be eligible for patent protection, a plant species must reproduce asexually, must not be an uncultivated “found” species and may not be tuber propagated.
 In addition to individual gardeners and hobbyists, these patents are often granted to nurseries and other plant-focused businesses.

-Nine out of every ten patents issued by the U.S. Patent and Trademark Office are utility patents.
+Nine out of every ten patents issued are utility patents.
 If you are thinking about applying for a patent, chances are that you and your Charlottesville, VA patent lawyer will be applying for this kind of protection.
 New and novel machines, manufactured products and certain kinds of processes, chemical compounds and improvements to existing patented work may be safeguarded using utility patents.
 In order to be eligible for a utility patent, an invention must be useful, not “simply” artistic or interesting in nature.

 Design patents are issued to individuals and businesses that create innovative designs for manufactured products.
 This protection is distinct from copyright registrations granted to creative authors, artists and other producers of original “works of authorship.”
 In order to qualify for a patent, an eligible design must be inseparable.
 For example, a classic Coca-Cola bottle (with its signature glassware impressions) cannot be separated from its design.
 Absent the ornamental glassware indentations, the bottle would simply be a bottle, not a distinctive Coca-Cola bottle.